 Requests will be accepted on a rolling basis and grants will be awarded quarterly.
-The next application review begins January 1, 2021.
+The next review is tentatively scheduled for Mid-July.

 Applications will primarily be evaluated on the following criteria:

-- The organization’s history, fiscal capacity, active board of directors, staff experience, financial support and the
+- The organization’s history, fiscal capacity, an active board of directors, staff experience, financial support and the

 - The project’s other sources of funding, sustainability, and benefit to the organization and community and/or region served.